strictphp/http-clients/readme.md

 /** @var ClientInterface $client */
 /** @var ContainerInterface $container */

-// the order of classes is important
+// the order of classes is important, see image below
 $clients = [
     CacheResponseClientFactory::class, // used like first
+    RetryClientFactory::class
     SleepClientFactory::class,
     EventClientFactory::class,
+    CustomizeRequestClientFactory::class,
     // Other client factories...
 ];